AliyunContainerService/gpushare-scheduler-extender/README.md

 - Automated Deployment for the Kubernetes cluster which is deployed by kubeadm
 - Scheduler Extener High Availablity
 - Generic Solution for GPU, RDMA and other devices

+## Acknowledgments

+- GPU sharing solution is based on [Nvidia Docker2](https://github.com/NVIDIA/nvidia-docker), and their [gpu sharing design](https://docs.google.com/document/d/1ZgKH_K4SEfdiE_OfxQ836s4yQWxZfSjS288Tq9YIWCA/edit#heading=h.r88v2xgacqr) is our reference.
+The Nvidia Community is very supportive and We are very grateful.